 Section 300.
-The Ocean SAMP in a Climate Changed World
+The Ocean SAMP Area in a Climate Changed World

 - 1. Ecologically, economically, and culturally, Rhode Island is inexorably linked to the ocean and therefore faces a number of challenges from climate change that are specific to the coastal and marine landscape. - 2.
 The climate of the Ocean Special Area Management Plan (Ocean SAMP) area has changed over the past century.
-Overall, both air and sea temperature in the region have been getting warmer, sea level has been rising, it has become wetter, the severity of storms is increasing, and the acidity of the sea has increased. - 3.
+Overall, both air and sea temperature in the region have been getting warmer, sea level has been rising, it has become wetter, the severity of storms is increasing, and the acidity of the sea has increased.1 - 3.
 Human activities since the start of the Industrial Age have caused a significant increase in greenhouse gases in the atmosphere.
-The most prevalent greenhouse gas in the atmosphere in terms of anthropogenic emissions, carbon dioxide has risen from a pre-industrial level of 280 parts per million (ppm) to 385 ppm in 2008, the highest it has been in 650,000 years.
-There is strong scientific consensus that carbon dioxide in the atmosphere warms the air and sea surface, accelerates sea level rise, makes the ocean more acidic, and causes shifts in precipitation and weather patterns, and leads to more extreme weather events, among other effects.
+The most prevalent greenhouse gas in the atmosphere in terms of anthropogenic emissions, carbon dioxide, has risen from a pre-industrial level of 280 parts per million (ppm) to 385 ppm in 2008, the highest it has been in 650,000 years.
+There is strong scientific consensus that carbon dioxide in the atmosphere warms the air and sea surface, accelerates sea level rise, makes the ocean more acidic, causes shifts in precipitation and weather patterns, and leads to more extreme weather events, among other effects (Anderegg et al. 2010; Sills 2010).
 These effects are already being witnessed globally and in Rhode Island and are projected to intensify in years to come. - 4.
 Future projections of climate change include sea water warming and possible changes to offshore ocean circulation patterns, stratification, nutrient distribution, and plankton productivity.
 Alteration of these variables is expected to affect the ecological functioning of the Ocean SAMP region, create stress on marine plants and animals, shift geographic ranges of commercially important fish species northward, and change the timing of biological events.
 Other implications, such as accelerated sea level rise, more intense storms, sea surge, accelerated rates of coastal erosion and beach migration, more rain, salinity changes, and runoff and salt water intrusion into fresh water aquifers, all have consequences for coastal infrastructure and recreation associated with the Ocean SAMP, marine navigation and transportation, and the offshore marine ecology. - 5.
 Concern over the effects of current and future impacts upon humans and the natural environment is being expressed at local and international levels.
 In Rhode Island, concern over climate change is one of the driving considerations behind the policy goal of 16 percent renewable energy in the state's electrical supply by 2019, and efforts to promote renewable energy (e.g. offshore wind energy) and energy efficiency. - 6.
 Reducing greenhouse gas emissions, or "mitigation," is one of two proactive choices society can make to address climate change.
-Climate change mitigation is a human intervention to actively reduce the production of greenhouse gas emissions (e.g., through replacement of fossil fuels with renewable energy) or to remove the gases from the atmosphere (e.g., through planting additional vegetation on land and in water such as eel grass planting).
+Climate change mitigation is a human intervention to actively reduce the production of greenhouse gas emissions (e.g., through replacement of

-&lt;sup>1 What is presented here is a summary, references and support will come later in the text.
+1This section is a summary, references and support will come later in the text.